-- Form I-485 Adjustment of Status with 2 Passport Photos for spouse beneficiary
+- Form I-485 Adjustment of Status signed by beneficiary with 2 S. Passport Photos of beneficiary

-- Copy of Petitioner’s U.S. Birth Certificate, U.S. Passport or U.S. Naturalization Certificate
+- Copy of petitioner’s U.S. Birth Certificate, U.S. valid Passport or U.S. Naturalization Certificate

-- Copy of Applicant’s I-94 Form to prove the legal entry to the U.S.
+- Copy of beneficiary’s I-94 record to prove the legal entry to the U.S.

 - Copy of Marriage Certificate

-- Form I-864 Affidavit of Support by Petitioner
+- Form I-864 Affidavit of Support signed by petitioner

-- Copy of Petitioner’s last year Income Tax Return with W2s or 1099s
+- Copy of petitioner’s last year Income Tax Return

-- Copy of Petitioners Employment Verification Letter and/or Paystubs
+- Copy of petitioner’s Employment Verification Letter and/or Paystubs if any

-- Form I-864 Affidavit of Support by Co-Sponsor (if Petitioner does not receive enough income according to the poverty guidelines)
+- Form I-864 Affidavit of Support signed by Co-Sponsor (if petitioner does not receive enough income/asset according to the poverty guidelines)

-- (Optional) Form I-765 Application for Employment Authorization with 2 Passport Photos for spouse beneficiary
+- (Optional) Form I-765 Application for Employment Authorization signed by beneficiary with 2 U.S. Passport Photos for beneficiary

-- (Optional) Form I-131 Application for Travel Document (Advance Parole) with 2 Passport Photos for spouse beneficiary (Alert: Be careful to travel abroad with Advance Parole for certain spouse beneficiaries, learn more here)
+- (Optional) Form I-131 Application for Travel Document (Advance Parole) signed by beneficiary with 2 U.S. Passport Photos for beneficiary (Alert: Be careful to travel abroad with Advance Parole for certain beneficiaries, learn more here)